-With over 31 million people, Ghana is the second-most populous country in West Africa after Nigeria.
+With a population of over 30 million people, Ghana is the second-most populous country in West Africa after Nigeria.
 It is a multiethnic, multilingual, and multireligious country.
 Discover everything there is to know about major ethnic groups in Ghana, including their regions, population size, and culture.

 Ghana has a diverse cultural and linguistic population that strives for the same goals.
 There are over seventy ethnic tribes spread evenly across the country.
 Each tribe is frequently subdivided into subgroups.
 While some ethnic groups still exist and practice their cultures, others have disappeared due to urbanization and other factors.